 Two highly similar genes play a pivotal role in SMA: SMN1

 .
-The only clinically relevant difference between the two genes is a single nucleotide differences in exon 7.
+The only clinically relevant difference between the two genes is a single nucleotide difference in exon 7.
 SMN2

-is translated much less efficient in a functional SMN protein; therefore, it is the SMN1
+is translated much less efficiently in a functional SMN protein; therefore, it is the SMN1

 gene which is the determinant factor in SMA.
 Someone lacking functional copies of SMN1

 is almost always a SMA patient.
 In most populations, 95-98% of SMA patients show complete absence of at least exon 7 of the SMN1

 gene.
 Most of the remaining patients have a single copy of the SMN1